 Andrew Maher assists the firm in patent prosecution in areas related to chemistry and materials science.
-Andrew also assists the firm in freedom to operate and patentability analyses and with litigation support.
-Andrew serves clients both in industry and in academia in technology spaces that include energy storage, water treatment, gas separation, microfluidics, ultrasensitive assays and medical devices.
+Andrew serves clients both in industry and in academia in technology spaces that include electrochemical and energy storage devices, water treatment, microfluidics, gas separation, medical devices, ultrasensitive assays, 3D printing and agriculture treatment.
+Andrew’s experience includes assisting with patentability and freedom to operate searching and analysis, litigation support, preparation of third-party preissuance submissions, preparation of affidavits, patent portfolio diligence, preparation of licensing agreements, and regulatory compliance for public companies.

 Prior to joining Wolf Greenfield, Andrew completed his doctoral research at the Massachusetts Institute of Technology, where he worked under the supervision of Professor Daniel G. Nocera.